-Programmes that have been broadcast on BBC One HD and BBC Two HD are usually available to watch in HD (High Definition) on BBC iPlayer.
+Programmes that have been broadcast on the BBC are usually available to watch in HD (High Definition) on BBC iPlayer.

 Sometimes, a programme may not be available in HD due to rights restrictions.